By Type (9)

 Required Disclosures Forms

-- Landlord/Owner Identification and Contact Information – The mailing address for the landlord/owner must be included in order for tenants to send notices.
+- Landlord/Owner Identification and Contact Information – The full mailing address for the landlord/owner must be included in order for tenants to send notices.[1]

 Security Deposit Requirements

-- Maximum amount – Landlords are allowed to request any amount of money from Tenants as there is no maximum limit set on the amount that they may ask for under Florida law.
+- Maximum amount – Landlords are allowed to request any amount of money from tenants as there is no maximum limit set on the amount that they may ask for under Florida law.

 - Returning to tenant – 15-day return period for no deductions.
+30-Day period for deductions and must include a written list.

 - Conditions for withholding – Must return the remaining deposit to tenant within 30 days if there are any deductions.[5]